divstackio/docs-study/docs/project.md

 To get more information about the user we need to know their emotions and interactions between the product.
 We do this by creating a journey map.
-By capturing the user flow we can understand their paint points and emphatize.
+By capturing the user actions we can understand more clearly about their paint points.

 <details>